Strategy

 The most underused information source in the game.
 You pay attention to what people say but not how they vote.
 Words are cheap — votes are commitments.

 Fix: Track votes every round.
 Who voted together?
-Who refused to vote against a later-revealed Mafia member?
+Who refused to vote against a later-revealed Werewolf?
 Voting patterns reveal alliances that speeches never will.
 The reading people guide covers this in detail.

 Trusting Too Easily

-Someone claims to be the Sheriff and says they checked Player X. You believe them immediately.
-But what if they're Mafia trying to eliminate a Citizen?
+Someone claims to be the Seer and says they checked Player X. You believe them immediately.
+But what if they're a Werewolf trying to eliminate a Villager?
 Claims are free.
 Verification is hard.

 Fix: When someone makes a claim, look for corroboration.
 Does their claimed check result match the voting behavior you've observed?
 Are they making the claim at a suspicious time (like right when their partner is about to be voted out)?
 Trust actions over words.